Recognising denial that sustains compliance in addiction

-In this blog we will look at the process of compliance in addiction, particularly in rehabilitative treatment.
+In this blog post we will look at the process of compliance in addiction, particularly in rehabilitative treatment.
 People with addiction or substance abuse problems use different forms of denial to keep themselves in the addictive cycle.
 Denial can be a dysfunctional protection mechanism which you may use to protect yourself from having to recognise, deal with and accept the reality of what is occurring in your life.
 This is often unconscious.

 To recover from addiction, it is incredibly important to be able to identify denial.
 The 12 patterns of denial were developed by international addiction expert Terence Gorski – one of which is rationalising.
 Read on to find out more about how people with chemical dependency use compliance as a denial strategy to safeguard their addictive behaviours.